daandouwe/Thesis/README.md

 Additionally, the incorporation of latent variables gives us the ability to incorporate inductive bias in the priors.
 A first direction would be to put priors on the latent states of the stochastic decoder that induce sparsity.
 Replacing the Gaussian prior with a Dirichlet that has a sparsity inducing hyperparameter (inference can be performed using a log-normal approximation to the Dirichlet following [Autoencoding Variational Inference for Topic Models](https://arxiv.org/pdf/1703.01488.pdf)) can result in a posterior on the latent-states that are easier to interpret.

-An ambitious extension of this project is to incorporate
+An ambitious extension of this project is to incorporate the learning of the posterior distribution q(y|x) during training of the generative parser.